techery/janet/README.md

 * state – `start`/`progress`/`success`/`fail`;
 * action instance itself;
 * progress value;
-* exception for `fail` status
+* exception for the `fail` status

-To send new action for execution:
+To send a new action for execution:
 ```java
 usersPipe.send(new GetUsersAction());
 ```